 Rectal Prolapse - develops when the rectum protrudes outside the anus.

-LIVING WITH PELVIC ORGAN PROLAPSE
+HOW IS PELVIC ORGAN PROLAPSE DIAGNOSED?

 TREATMENT OPTIONS FOR PELVIC PROLAPSE